curl/everything-curl/usingcurl/netrc.md

     login daniel
     password qwerty

-It can also be written on a single line with the same funtionality:
+It can also be written on a single line with the same functionality:

     machine example.com login daniel password qwerty